iScsc/iscsc.fr/README.md

 npm run dev
 ```

 > You will need `nodemon` to run the backend.
 Use `npm install -g nodemon` to install it.
+Make sure you're supporting at least 2.0.20 with `nodemon --version`.
+Nodemon has been tested working fine with node 19.

 #### Frontend